laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 #### Pequity

 - [Pequity](https://www.getpequity.com/covid-19.html) - Pequity makes pay and equity easy, with a single hub for managing pay philosophy and ranges, making data-driven pay decisions, optimizing offer workflows, and flagging pay inequalities.
 Usually $5000/month, Pequity is free for companies, recruiters, and compensation teams that are impacted by COVID-19.

+#### Neon

+- [Neon](https://www.neonforlife.com/users/sign_up?referral_code=notionPH) - Neon automates the repetitive process of paying for monthly household bills, the essentials such as utilities and rent by providing credit and making all payments as they become due.
+$500 credit line towards utility bill payments for your employees.
+Users can pay us back in four equal installments starting at the end of the month for which we cover their payments (free of interest and any fees).
+Reduce financial stress that your employees or furloughed workers might be facing by helping them pay their household bills on time.